Sparsh2234/BlinkFeed/README.md

 # BlinkFeed

-BlinkFeed is a modernized news app designed for those with short attention space :)
+BlinkFeed is a modernized news app designed for those with short attention spans :)

 ## Features